athms/many-item-choice/README.md

 **2. Running the model recovery:**

-The model recovery can be computed by the use of [src/model-recovery.py](src/model-recovery.py) script, before computing all figure supplements of Figure 5:
+The model recovery can be computed by the use of [src/model-recovery.py](src/model-recovery.py):

 ```bash
 cd src
 python model-recovery.py
 ```

-Note that the model recovery is based on the individual model fits for the choice set size with 9 items and can thus only be computed if these fits exist!
+Note that the model recovery is based on the individual model fits for the 9-item choice sets and can thus only be computed if these fits exist in [`results/posterior_traces`](results/posterior_traces/)!